-Estimates of population averages, such as the average number of visits to a general practitioner (GP), are determined by calculating the sum, over all respondents, of the weight multiplied by the variable of interest, divided by the sum of the weights.
+Estimates of population averages, such as the average number of visits to a GP, are determined by calculating the sum, over all respondents, of the weight multiplied by the variable of interest divided by the sum of the weights.

 Sometimes the average within a group is of interest; for example, the average number of visits to a GP by males.
-The estimate is given by calculating the sum, over respondents, in the group of the weight multiplied by the variable of interest divided by the sum of the weights for the respondents in the group.
+The estimate is given by calculating the sum over respondents in the group, of the weight multiplied by the variable of interest, divided by the sum of the weights of the respondents in the group.